arduino/docs-content/content/tutorials/projects/iot-air-quality-checker/iot-air-quality-checker.md

 In this project we are going to use [Arduino Cloud](https://create.arduino.cc/iot), where you can create IoT applications in a few simple steps.

-We can just start connecting the MKR WiFi 1010 to the Web Editor.
+We can just start connecting the MKR WiFi 1010 to the Cloud Editor.

-You can then find more information on the Web Editor setup for the MKR WiFi 1010 at [this link.](https://www.arduino.cc/en/Guide/MKRWiFi1010)
+You can then find more information on the Cloud Editor setup for the MKR WiFi 1010 at [this link.](https://www.arduino.cc/en/Guide/MKRWiFi1010)

 After connecting your Arduino to the usb port, be sure to have selected the right board and the right port.